-We account for our income taxes in accordance with Statement of Financial Accounting Standards (SFAS) No. 109, "Accounting for Income Taxes," which requires the recognition of amounts of taxes payable or refundable for the current year and an asset and liability approach in recognizing the amount of deferred tax liabilities and assets for the future tax consequences of events that have been recognized in our financial statements or tax returns.
+We account for our income taxes in accordance with the recognition of amounts of taxes payable or refundable for the current year and an asset and liability approach in recognizing the amount of deferred tax liabilities and assets for the future tax consequences of events that have been recognized in our financial statements or tax returns.
 We determine deferred taxes by identifying the types and amounts of existing temporary differences, measuring the total deferred tax asset or liability using the applicable tax rate, and reducing the deferred tax asset by a valuation allowance if, based on available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-Our methodology for recording income taxes requires judgment regarding assumptions and the use of estimates, including determining our annual effective tax rate and the valuation of deferred tax assets, which can create variance between actual results and estimates.
-This process involves making forecasts of current and future years' taxable income, and unforeseen events may significantly affect these estimates.
-Those factors, among others, could have a material impact on our provision or benefit for income taxes.
-In July of 2006, FIN 48, "Accounting for Uncertainty in Income Taxes - an interpretation of Financial Accounting Standards Board (FASB) Statement No. 109," was issued.
-FIN 48 prescribes a recognition threshold and measurement attribute for tax positions.
-The Company adopted FIN 48 at the beginning of fiscal year 2007 which did not have a material impact on the financial statements.
+Our methodology for recording income taxes requires judgment regarding assumptions and the use of estimates, including determining our annual effective tax rate and the valuation of deferred tax assets, which can create a variance between actual results and estimates and could have a material impact on our provision or benefit for income taxes.